Cong MPs protest inside Parliament complex, demand repeal of new agri laws | Headlines

 - India

-Congress MPs staged a protest inside the Parliament complex in support of protesting farmers on Thursday and demanded that three new agriculture laws of the Centre be withdrawn.
+The Congress extended its support on Thursday to the farmers protesting against three agriculture laws of the Centre and its MPs staged a protest inside the Parliament complex demanding that the contentious legislations be withdrawn.

 Former Congress chief Rahul Gandhi and other party leaders participated in the protest.